ttag-org/ttag/gitbook/ngettext.md

 At some point, you decided to localize your strings and want to use ngettext for plurals.
 Ukrainian language has 3 plural forms, but standard ngettext has only 2 arguments for them, so which one of those 3 plural forms must be passed to ngettext function? c-3po suggests quite a nice solution for this problem.

 You can configure the number of plural forms arguments for ngettext by **[defaultHeaders](configuration.md#configdefaultheaders-object)** property in config or by headers in Ukrainian the **locale .po file**.
 But still c-3po will use **defaultHeaders** on resolve if translations was not found.
+Also if you are resolving your translation at runtime you can use **[setDefaultHeaders](configuration-c-3po-lib.html#setdefaultheaders-object-headers)** function from c-3po library API.

 By default c-3po uses this headers:

 ```